City of Joondalup: Bus services

 Transperth provide public bus services for the Perth metro area and this includes the City of Joondalup.
 The routes terminate at trains stations throughout the City.

 A free service called the CAT buses (routes 10 and 11) which travel a circular route around the city's Joondalup's central business district, ferrying passengers to Joondalup Health Campus, Edith Cowan University, North Metropolitan TAFE and Joondalup CBD among other destinations.

 Passenger rail

-Transperth provide public rail services for the Perth metro area and this includes the City of Joondalup.
-The city is served by six train stations on the Joondalup line which connects it to the Perth CBD in the south and Butler in the north.
+Transperth provides public rail services for the Perth metro area and this includes the City of Joondalup.
+The city is served by six train stations on the Yanchep line (known as the Joondalup line prior to 14 July 2024) which connects it to the Perth CBD in the south and Yanchep in the north.
 The stations are Warwick, Greenwood, Whitfords, Edgewater, Joondalup and Currambine.
 The main station is at Joondalup and all stations bar Greenwood and Edgewater have bus stations that connect them to the City's suburbs.
 All have free and paid carparks.
 The rail track follows the Mitchell Freeway, built on the central reservation.